We are committed to managing risk and reducing harm to the residents of Lincolnshire.

 Our policy regarding arrest requests complies with Code G of PACE and the Human Rights Act and must explain why the Officer in the Case (OIC) cannot do this themselves.
 Suitable PNC circulations should be completed prior to requesting if circumstances dictate this isn’t possible please ring us.

-Use the Arrest Request Form.
+Use the Arrest Request Form below.

 Our policy regarding bail checks is in line with CPS and Home Office guidance in that we will only consider requests that provide supporting rationale to avoid infringement of the Human Rights Act.
 All checks must be justifiable and proportionate.

-Use the Bail Checks Form.
+Use the Bail Checks Form below.

 Concern for welfare check

 If you need immediate assistance for a person in imminent danger call Lincolnshire Police on 999.
 We can only enter premises if authorised by statute or warrant.